jmstogsdill/ksu-esports-tournament-bot/README.md

 ## Adding the Discord bot to your server

 Return to the Discord developer portal link from the section where we generated a bot token, and under the “OAuth2” menu, select the “applications.commands” and “bot” scopes.
-Scrolling down to “Bot Permissions,” select “Manage Roles” under General Permissions.
-Note that the permissions required by the bot are likely to change in future versions, and this may need to be revised.

-Selecting just the “Administrator” permission will prevent any permissions-related issues from occurring with the bot, though granting this permission is generally not considered best practice.
-Below the scopes/bot permissions checklists, select “Guild Install,” and open the URL at the bottom of the menu in a new tab.
+Scrolling down to “Bot Permissions,” select “Administrator” under General Permissions.
+Then, below the scopes/bot permissions checklists, select “Guild Install,” and open the URL at the bottom of the menu in a new tab.
 This will display a prompt allowing you to add the Discord bot account to your server.

+**Note for developers only**: granting this "Administrator" permission is generally not considered best practice in bot development.
+[In the future,](#simple-short-term-improvements) it should be changed to just the specific permissions the bot actually needs.

 ## Running the bot